 As the rest of the line, the new model comes in a relatively compact (especially for Breitling, which is known for its oversized monsters) stainless steel body.

 Only 42 millimeters in diameter, it is also not very thick, especially if you take into account the fact its tremendous water resistance rating of 150 bars, which roughly translates into 1500 meters or around 5000 feet.

 The extreme water resistance rating comes thanks to its screw-locked setting crown, screw-in solid case back and, of course, the necessary helium escape valve that protects the watch during decompression procedures.

-Compared to the, um, colored versions of the SuperOcean 42, the new White Water not only looks very graphic, but also leaves an impression of extreme lightness (well, it tips the scales at less than 100 grams, so it is quite light for a model in steel) and even elegance: a combination of features one rarely meets when choosing a semi-professional diving watch.
+Compared to the, um, colored versions of the SuperOcean 42, the new White Water not only looks graphic, but also leaves an impression of extreme lightness (well, it tips the scales at less than 100 grams, so it is light for a model in steel) and even elegance: a combination of features one rarely meets when choosing a semi-professional diving watch.